Monitoring for indicators of ransomware attacks

 Knowing what to look for begins with knowing the tactics and techniques used by adversaries.
 Collectively this is known as gathering threat intelligence.
 A popular framework for threat intelligence is MITRE ATT&CK, a knowledge base of observed threat behaviors collected from many sources throughout the cyber security community.
 The content in ATT&CK is constantly evolving as new techniques are discovered.
 This is a key reason why you must develop a process around using threat intelligence to develop and refine your detections and to stay current.
 ATT&CK is a good place to start, but there are other frameworks as well that include the Lockheed Kill Chain and the NIST CIS controls.

 In addition to the frameworks, there are groups called Information Sharing and Analysis Organizations or Centers (ISAO or ISAC).
 These groups further share threat intelligence to help keep up with the rapid development of techniques used by adversaries.
-See the content on Splunk Intelligence Management (SI) (formally TruSTAR) for more information on how to incorporate threat intelligence from these sharing groups into Splunk Enterprise Security.
+See the content on Splunk Intel Management (Legacy) (SI) (formally TruSTAR) for more information on how to incorporate threat intelligence from these sharing groups into Splunk Enterprise Security.

 Here are some links for further reading around threat intelligence: